-Offline Parameterization (not connected to device)
+• Offline Parameterization (not connected to device)

-If there is no active connection to the device, only the data that is stored locally in the PACTware TM project can be edited and saved.
-You can store this local copy of the data to the device, as soon as a connection to the device has been established.
-Before editing the data offline, you can load the latest version of the data from the device, to ensure that you edit the latest data.
+If there is no active connection to the device, you can edit and save the data that is stored locally in PACTware.
+You can transfer the local data to the device, as soon as a connection to the device has been established.